 Google Analytics vs Awstats vs Webalizer

-I’ve now had Google Analytics tracking my sites for a month over seven months a year now.
+I’ve now had Google Analytics tracking my sites for a month seven months a year over two years now.
 What do I think of Google Analytics?
 I love all of the graphs and maps they provide, however, the numbers I’m receiving are different than Awstats and Webalizer.
 In fact, they’re showing a lower number of visitors.

 Today’s Lesson